TL;DR

 Keep reading

-Getting the most from a dictionary as a writing tool — using a dictionary for usage and nuance, not just spelling.
+Getting the most from a dictionary as a writing tool: using a dictionary for usage and nuance, not just spelling.

 The honest caveats

 The caveats are those of any print dictionary in the digital age.
-Free, constantly updated online dictionaries now answer most quick lookups instantly, so the practical case for a specific print volume is weaker than it once was, and a dictionary, however authoritative, is a reference to consult rather than a book to read or a guide to writing well.
+Free, constantly updated online dictionaries now answer most quick lookups instantly, so the practical case for a specific print volume is weaker than it once was, and a dictionary, however authoritative, is a reference to consult instead of a book to read or a guide to writing well.
 A printed edition also dates as the language evolves and new words and senses emerge, where online references update continuously.
 None of this diminishes the quality or authority of the dictionary itself; it simply reflects that the format competes with free, current digital tools for a writer’s everyday questions.

 Verdict